-When it comes to custom fabrication capabilities at Gallagher Staging, we use the most cutting-edge techniques and materials to efficiently complement our rental stock.
-With safety positioned as our top priority, we designed the Gallagher Staging System in order to incorporate the desired vision within the client’s budget.
+When it comes to custom fabrication capabilities at Gallagher Staging, we use the most cutting-edge techniques and materials that flawlessly complements our rental stock.
+With safety as our top priority, we designed the Gallagher staging system in order to incorporate a desired vision within the client’s’ budget.

 “I consistently go to Gallagher Staging because they deliver.
-They deliver on customer service and they deliver on quality,” said Green Day's band manager, Greg Dean.
+They deliver on customer service, they deliver on quality,” said band manager for Green Day, Greg Dean.

-“We’ve got a full Gallagher team here working away on a Saturday and making sure that we meet our deadline -- and we will meet our deadline,” said Adam Swingler, Operation Manager at Gallagher Staging, two days prior to shipping.
+“We’ve got a full Gallagher team here working away on a Saturday and making sure that we meet our deadline — and we will meet our deadline,” said Operation Manager, Adam Swingler, two days prior to load-out date.

 Rigged off of truss, the custom Green Day marquee sign holds 729 RGBW LED lamps.
 Since each bulb uses four channels, the entire sign is capable of producing an excess of 16 million colors.
-As the lighting designer alters the colors, each separate colored bulb fades through a thousand different colors to obtain the one desired.
+To explain further, as the lighting designer alters the colors, each separate colored bulb fades through a thousand different colors to obtain the desired color.

-For convenience, Gallagher built the LED sign as modular.
-In order to easily travel on tour, the sign is broken up into three separate pieces made to ride on set carts.
+For convenience, the LED sign is modular.
+In order for the sign to travel nicely, the sign is broken up into three separate pieces that ride on set carts.

 Although the aluminum powder-coated units are wired individually, they are easily fixable if something happens to go wrong on-site.
-The schematic wiring cables are all labeled in relation to the DMX system.
-One can easily remove the panel, replace the fixture entirely and continue on with the show.
+The convenient, schematic wiring cables are all labeled in relation to the DMX system.
+One can easily remove the panel, replace the fixture entirely and continue the show.

-When it came to building the steps curated just for Green Day, our team executed aluminum, powder coated curved steps that contain audience blinders -- 190 bulbs to be exact.
-We cut holes throughout the steps to individually position each bulb through its own holder.
+Why settle for plain, black steps on deck?
+For Green Day, our team built aluminum, powder coated curved steps that contain audience blinders — 190 bulbs to be exact.
+We cut holes throughout the steps to individually position each bulb through its own light holder.

 Similar to the sign, each bulb individually connects to its own circuit with a multitude of lighting effects.
 Thus, the lighting designer has the ability to create endless pattern variations.

 The stair units are made of super lightweight aluminum, providing a great range of mobility.
-Each stair unit is positioned on opposite sides of the set as a mirror image -- stage left and stage right. -- to create one giant stair unit.
+We positioned each stair unit on opposite sides of the set as a mirror image — stage left and stage right. — to create one giant stair unit.
 For convenience, we installed removable legs in order for the crew to quickly pack up after the show.